 The differences between these tours you will find here.
 If you are considering buying a tour with a travel agency, you can check our article, I am sure it will help you choose the right trip.

 2. Moray and Salineras de Maras

 My personal number one place worth visiting besides the Inca ruins in Machu Picchu, Ollantaytambo, Pisac and Choquequirao is definitely Moray and Salineras de Maras.

 In Moray you will encounter mysterious hollows of different sizes in the ground.

 In Salineras de Maras you can find more than 5000 salt ponds, which is impressive from the first moment.

 One of the reasons of taking an organized tour instead of going on your one lies in the time managing.
-Normally you can see much more places in a shorter period of time even if it costs you more.
+Normally you can see many more places in a shorter period of time even if it costs you a little more.
 All of this depends on what kind of traveler you are, what kind of things you like and what is important to you- to see as much as possible in a shorter time or spend as little money as possible.
 Anyways the region of Moray and Maras are a great place to visit.

 3. The Inca ruins in Pisac